IbzanHyena/blog.ibzan.co.uk/articles/2023-05-19-agda-propositional-equality.md

 Checking that properties hold _is_ type checking, and uses the same machinery.
 Eliminating edge cases can be done by defining invariants and _proving_ that they hold under all cases.

-Types in Agda are almost always built inductively &mdash; there is a base case, and a step from one case to the next.
+Types in Agda are almost always built inductively&mdash;there is a base case, and a step from one case to the next.
 If you can prove something holds for the base case, and it holds whenever you take that step, you have proved it holds for all possible values!
 This concept, [induction][induction], is so powerful that it is used widely for proofs in mathematics.
 I&rsquo;ll be covering this in a later article, too.

 Agda, and languages like it, bring that technique to computer science and programming.
-Via the [Curry&ndash;Howard correspondence][Curry-Howard], mathematical proofs and things shown by Agda&rsquo;s type system are isomorphic &mdash; one can be mapped to the other, and vice versa!
+Via the [Curry&ndash;Howard correspondence][Curry-Howard], mathematical proofs and things shown by Agda&rsquo;s type system are isomorphic&mdash;one can be mapped to the other, and vice versa!
 With this power, it is possible to prove that code will _always_ behave a certain way.
 No randomness, no human-generated examples, no untested edge cases.
 Just machine-verifiable properties.